senthil-cmd/senthil-cmd-senthilkumar_Phase_1_Trainer_Virendra_Sharma/README.md

 # senthilkumar_Phase_1_Trainer_Virendra_Sharma
 project" locked me "from phase 1 this project developed by senthil kumar
-This program is able to create a file,Delete in the paticular directory
+This program is able to create a file,Delete in the particular directory To list and search files from the directory